-The beauty of these in-town Leelanau county beaches is the ease with which they can be enjoyed.
-Usually within walking distance from ice cream, dinner joints and easy parking, these local watering holes are the heart of Northern Michigan towns and villages.
+The beauty of these in-town Leelanau County beaches is the ease with which they can be enjoyed.
+Usually within walking distance from ice cream, dinner joints and easy parking, these shoreline escapes are the heart of Northern Michigan towns and villages.

 Van’s Beach, Leland

 Lake Michigan Beach Park, Empire

 This really is the ideal family beach.
-On one side of the large paved parking lot (complete with restrooms, changing house, picnic tables, and grills) lies the Lake Michigan Beach and on the other, the small inland South Bar Lake, which is shallow, warm and ever popular with the under twelve set thanks to a dock perfect for launching cannon-balls (there’s plenty of spots to search for frogs and turtles, too).
-Both sides have playground equipment, and proximity to the village of Empire makes either gathering picnic materials or ice cream cones simple.
+On one side of the large paved parking lot (complete with restrooms, changing house, picnic tables and grills) lies Lake Michigan and on the other, the small inland South Bar Lake, which is shallow, warm and ever popular with the under 12-year-old set thanks to a dock perfect for launching cannon-balls (there’s plenty of spots to search for frogs and turtles, too).
+Both sides have playground equipment, and proximity to the village of Empire allows for easy pickup of picnic materials or post-beach ice cream cones.

-Not far from the Sleeping Bear Dunes, on M22, the town of Glen Arbor is the embodiment of Northern Michigan escapes.
+Not far from the Sleeping Bear Dunes, on M-22, the town of Glen Arbor is the embodiment of a Northern Michigan escape.
 With art galleries, gourmet eateries and botiques, the town is replete with activity.
 However, it is Glen Arbor’s proximity to Lake Michigan that really makes it noteworthy.
 Two downtown public outlets to Lake Michigan make transitioning from shopping to beaching seamless.
 At the end of South Lake Street, off Western Avenue, is a long expanse of clean sand ideal for evening strolls.
 This isn’t the only public access though—head down South Manitou Boulevard for a second, just as gorgeous, in-town beach.

 Municipal Beach, Suttons Bay